dswann101164/azure-noob-blog/posts/2025-10-26-azure-audit-gap-nobody-talks-about.md

 ## The Solution Architecture

 Here's how to fix this before your next audit.
-This is not theoretical - this is what I implemented at a regional bank handling SOX compliance.
+This is not theoretical - this is what I've implemented in production handling SOX compliance.

 ### Step 1: Configure Log Export